 4.2 Spatio-temporal trends

 Spatio-temporal trends in stranding cases likely largely reflect the seasonal distribution and prevalence of each species based on life history characteristics such as migratory and foraging behavior.
 The majority (72%) of harbor porpoise strandings occurred in WA (particularly inland waters) and peaked seasonally in August, with a lesser peak in late spring, in contrast to a pattern of maximum strandings in summer and fall previously reported (Norman et al. 2004).
 With the increase in inland water strandings over the last 18 years, there has been a seasonal shift in observed porpoise numbers from summer and fall to spring, but the reasons for this seasonal shift and increase in sighting numbers is unknown (Jefferson et al. 2016).
-There are no data on yearly trends in harbor porpoise abundance along Oregon and the outer coast of Washington.

 Gray whale strandings peaked in late spring, with the highest reported on average in May likely due to whales being in the area during their northward migration (Pike, 1962), as observed in years prior to 2000 (Norman et al. 2004), and the presence of aggregations of individuals from the northward migration that remain within Puget Sound to feed rather than complete the migration to Arctic feeding grounds (Scordino et al. 2017).
 A study of gray whale migration patterns in the Southern California Bight over seven migration seasons concluded gray whale migration timings may be driven more by their biological clock and instincts rather than by water temperature in the Bight or sea ice timing in the Arctic (Guazzo et al. 2019).
-As previously reported in Norman et al. (2004), Dall’s porpoise strandings were more commonly reported in Washington compared to Oregon; however, the proportion in inland Washington waters decreased from 63% after 2000 compared to pre-2000 (49%).
-The return of harbor porpoise or shifts in prey abundance or distribution may explain this shift, but further investigation is warranted to explain this change in proportion.
+As previously reported in Norman et al. (2004), Dall’s porpoise strandings were more commonly reported in Washington compared to Oregon; however, the proportion in inland Washington waters increased to 63% since 2000 compared to pre-2000 (49%).
+The return of harbor porpoise or shifts in prey abundance or distribution may explain this shift, but further investigation is warranted to explain this change in the regional distribution of strandings.

 The lack of seasonality in striped dolphin strandings may reflect their widespread offshore distribution (Forney, Barlow, & Carretta, 1995; Mangels & Gerrodette, 1994), as well as a general lack of information on seasonality in their offshore range.
 This species may have undergone a range expansion based on the significant increase in strandings over the years, with greater representation in Washington compared to prior years (Norman et al. 2004).
 No range expansions were noted for the other species of cetaceans in this study; however, information on spatial and seasonal population trends are incomplete or lacking for many species (NOAA, 2019).
 Some species showed seasonal trends that likely reflect seasonal distribution, but some might show seasonal trends because of increased summer stranding reporting effort and public interest.
 Other species might not show seasonal trends because the sample size is too small, the species is not heavily distributed in the Pacific Northwest such as bottlenose dolphins (Tursiops truncatus) or sei whales, or alterations in prey or oceanographic conditions have shifted the feeding and/or breeding habitat for other species.